hyprland-community/Hyprkeys/README.md

 ### From source

 1. Download Go.
 You can find it [here](https://golang.org/dl/)
-2. Clone this repository with `git clone https://github.com/notashelf/hyprkeys`
+2. Clone this repository with `git clone https://github.com/hyprland-community/hyprkeys`
 3. Install the application with `make build` then `sudo make install`
-4. You can run the application with `hyprland`
+4. You can run the application with `hyprkeys`

 ### Using nix